velartrill/velartrill.github.io/orig/out-of-the-dark.md

 "…maybe some painkillers for the trip back."

-"Noted.
+"Migraine abortives, anti-inflammatories, or exorphine agents?"

+"Um.
+Which one is fent again?"

+"That would be an exorphine.
+Noted.
 Do you feel physically and emotionally safe returning to your _rantal_ of origin?"

 "I guess."